Canon M5 vs Nikon D5500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M5 and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon M5 or the Nikon D5500 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS M5: